VaibhavKansagara/xapian-gsoc-proposal/proposal.rst

 This part involves writing test about each and every API(non-existing).
-I have written a sample unittest for one feature in #226 which would be easy to extend for the remaining 16 features which broadly comprises of 3 test(title,body,whole) of individual feature like TfDoclenfeature and last one being weight.Additionally this project invloves addition of various different rankers and score metrics which would need their individual tests as well.
+I have written a sample unittest for one feature in #226 which would be easy to extend for the remaining 16 features which broadly comprises of 3 test(title,body,whole) of individual feature like TfDoclenfeature and last one being weight.
+Also currently the FeatureList class has test which only tests the default 6 features(like TfDoclenfeature) so adding more features and testing them would be a good idea.Additionally this project invloves addition of various different rankers and score metrics which would need their individual tests as well.
 Also currently ranker tests(for rankers like listmle,listnet,svmranker) are not detailed enough which test each and every function(method)so i would like to add more detailed test which cover entire API for rankers.

 *Create an evaluation and performance reporting system for letor, so that both usefulness and speed can be investigated.
 This should use public datasets.
 Integrate remaining rankers and scorers.*